-When dealing with an addiction, the addict is usually the last person to admit that they have a problem.
-The majority of the time, a drug or alcohol abuser is confronted by family, friends, or loved ones in an intervention.
-While family members or friends may not be physicians or licensed mental health professionals, usually the concerned party will cite examples of troubling changes in physical appearance, mood, routines, and even social circles.
+When dealing with an addiction, the struggling individual might be the last person to admit that they have a problem.
+Often, their family and friends will express concern first and might even stage an intervention.
+While family members or friends may not be physicians or licensed mental health professionals, the concerned party will usually cite examples of troubling changes in physical appearance, mood, routines, and even social circles.

 Characteristics of Addiction

 Growing urges to use drugs or alcohol is also a sign of addiction.
-For prescription drug addiction, tolerance can build quickly (especially for opiate medications) leading to an irreparable addiction.
-The need to consume a larger and larger amount to feel that euphoric feeling (“reward”) is a sign of chemical dependency.
+For prescription drug addiction, tolerance can build quickly (especially for opiate medications), leading to an irreparable addiction.
+The need to consume a larger amount to feel that euphoric feeling (“reward”) is a sign of chemical dependency.

-Addiction is a behavioral disorder, so defensiveness and outright denial of the fact that there is not only a problem, but also a serious health risk is characteristic of addiction.
+Addiction is a behavioral disorder, so defensiveness and outright denial of the fact that there is a problem and a serious health risk is characteristic of addiction.
 The lack of awareness and insight shows how much the addiction has overpowered clear thought processing.

-Dealing with an addiction diagnosis will require you to confront painful trauma, remember embarrassing episodes of behavior, and to face pain you may have caused and received.
-While looking to substances may have provided temporary escape, hearing your formal diagnosis will require you to think about what has led you to this point right now.
-You turned to a mind-altering substance to help you avoid pain and emotions and now you realize that you have focused your energy in dangerous behaviors.
+Dealing with an addiction diagnosis will require you to confront painful trauma, remember embarrassing episodes of behavior, and face pain you may have caused and received.
+While looking to substances may have provided a temporary escape, hearing your formal diagnosis will require you to think about what has led you to this point right now.
+You turned to a mind-altering substance to help you avoid pain and emotions, and now you realize that you have focused your energy on dangerous behaviors.

 Dealing with your diagnosis may be difficult because it requires you to be fully present.
 Escape is what drew you to drugs or alcohol, and hearing your formal diagnosis may be problematic.
-While hearing from others that you have an addiction may be a shock, it is important to truly immerse yourself in the words you are hearing.
+While hearing from others that you have an addiction may be a shock, it is important to immerse yourself in the words you hear truly.
 Listen to their experiences of their interactions with you while you were under the influence.
 Understand that your addiction has negatively impacted others.

 Pushing back against information because you don’t want to hear it or because you don’t like what you hear is a waste of time.
-An intervention and a diagnosis, is clear proof that you have a dangerous disorder.
+An intervention and a diagnosis are clear proof that you have a dangerous disorder.
 Acceptance is an important step in dealing with your diagnosis.
 Accept and truly listen to what your physician is saying.
 Take their advice and begin treatment.

 The biggest step you can take to deal with your diagnosis is to understand that substance addiction relies on your thinking.
 To begin to take the next steps, it is important to change your thought processing.